 |C18 – Oleic||7%|

-Coconut oil is about 65 percent MCTs, a fact boasted by coconut oil merchants.
-What they don’t tell you is that there are 4 kinds of long-chain fatty acids and that about 50% of the fat in coconut oil is just one type of MCT.
+Coconut oil is about 65 percent MCTs.
+Producers commonly market this fact but what they don’t tell you is that there are 4 kinds of long-chain fatty acids.
+And that about 50% of the fat in coconut oil is just one type of MCT while the rest slower digesting fats.

-Although coconut oil contains about 65% MCTs, the lauric acid is the reason coconut oil is argued to be so beneficial.
+The lauric acid content in coconut oil is the reason that this oil is “amazing”.
 A few of the benefits of lauric acid are:

 - Appetite suppression